Rheinufer Tunnel

 The Rheinufer Tunnel (Rheinufertunnel or "Rhine Bank Tunnel") is a road tunnel in Düsseldorf, Germany.
-The tunnel is part of the B1 German federal road.
+Built between 1990 and 1993 at a cost of 57 million Deutschmarks, the tunnel is part of the B1 German federal road.
 At 2 km long, it is the sixth longest inner city tunnel in Europe.

-The tunnel runs under the Rhine Promenade near the right hand bank of Rhine.
+The tunnel runs under the Rheinuferpromenade (Rhine Bank Promenade) near the right hand bank of the Rhine.
 The impressive southern entrance of the tunnel is marked by a tall building, the Düsseldorf Stadttor (city gate).
 The northern entrance is just south of the Oberkassel Bridge.